lidstromberg/auth/README.md

 ```
 #### Environment Variables
 You will also need to export (linux/macOS) or create (Windows) some environment variables.
-The mandatory environment variables must be set, with the following possible exception: the Cloud SQL vars are only required if you want to use a postgres backend.
-Ignore the Cloud SQL vars if you want to use a GCP Datastore backend.
+The mandatory environment variables must be set.
 The static environment variables can be changed but don't need to be.

 ```sh
 ################START OF MANDATORY ENV VARS################